I think we all can agree the world is going bananas at the moment!

 And these are supposed professionals.

-That, along with getting cheated by waiters, taxi drivers or even fruit vendors, well, it can wear you down.
+That, along with getting cheated by waiters, taxi drivers or even fruit vendors, well, it can grind you down.

 Of course, this issue isn’t limited to Latin America.
 If you move anywhere with a different culture and language, assimilating will be tough.